Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Kubernetes is cloud-agnostic (can be used in any cloud – Azure, GCP...)
 * For multiple regions, deploy one EKS cluster per region
 * Collect logs and metrics using CloudWatch Container Insights

+!!! tip

+    It is recommended to run Kubernetes Workloads on Amazon EC2 Spot Instances with Amazon EKS as a cost optimization practice.

 #### Node Types